AdamLen/CurecoinSource/README.md

 ### Reporting Bugs or Getting Assistance

-Ask questions on the [CureCoin Discord](https://discord.gg/jtztkFZ).
+Ask questions on the [CureCoin Discord](https://discord.gg/jtztkFZ) after using "c/verify" in the message line of #verification-pool to verify the CAPTCHA (NxtGenCowboy 4_8_2020).
 Other general help can be searched for on the [CureCoin forums](https://curecoin.net/forum/).

 ### Donations